In this day and age, a vehicle is a must.

 7. Vehicle Maintenance

-This might be up on the list of ways to save money on fuel but it is definitely one that will help big time.
+This might be up on the list of ways to save money on fuel, but it is one that will help big time.

 Keep up with your oil changes, ensure your spark plugs are giving you 100%, and doing typical maintenance will help in this department.

-If you know you haven’t done any kind of maintenance on your vehicle, now is a great time to get that done.
+If you know you haven’t done any maintenance on your vehicle, now is a great time to get that done.

 And if you have never done this, get a fuel cleaner of some sort.

-That little bottle will definitely help with fuel savings.
+That little bottle will help with fuel savings.

 8. Proper Tire Inflation